About Our Expert

 WWF Communications Expert

-As WWF’s Deputy Director for Media and Strategic Communications, Monica has had the chance to unveil the wonders of the butterflies’ world and share the uplifting story of WWF’s work to protect them with reporters, scientists, and others from around the world.
+As WWF’s Deputy Director for Media and External Affairs, Monica has had the chance to unveil the wonders of the butterflies’ world and share the uplifting story of WWF’s work to protect them with reporters, scientists, and others from around the world.

 In addition to this rich experience with WWF’s monarch work, Monica manages Hispanic engagement communications through traditional, and social media, and promotes WWF’s conservation work in Latin America among US and Hispanic media.